SphereCraft/TechHealth_Inc/README.md

 The VPC is currently created in the lib/constructs/vpc_stack.ts file.
 I will be creating a CDK stack for the S3 bucket and RDS.
 I will also be creating a CDK stack for the EC2 instance and connecting the RDS to the S3 bucket.

+Final Checklist

+    Project Components:
+        ✅ VPC Stack: Includes subnets, NAT gateways (if any), and routing.
+        ✅ EC2 Stack: Includes EC2 instance and security group.
+        ✅ RDS Stack: Includes RDS instance and security group.
+        ✅ Modular structure with clear separation of concerns.

+    Cross-Stack Dependencies:
+        ✅ Ensure the RDS stack references the EC2 security group.
+        ✅ Ensure VPC is shared across all stacks.

+    Testing:
+        Run cdk synth to confirm the CloudFormation template is generated without errors.
+        Run cdk diff to verify that the changes match your intended infrastructure.

+    Cleanup:
+        ✅ Confirm that removalPolicy is set to DESTROY for resources like RDS during development/testing to avoid lingering costs.
+        Change it to RETAIN or SNAPSHOT for production.

+    Documentation:
+        Add a README file to explain the project structure, its purpose, and how to deploy it.

+    Next Steps:
+        If you’re not deploying the stacks (to avoid costs), make sure you document how to deploy and destroy them for future reference.
+        Consider adding automated testing or integration with CI/CD pipelines in the future.